 • The sole arbitrator is Richard McLaren.
 A leading domestic labour and commercial arbitrator and mediator, and a global authority on drug testing, he has served as Past World Chairman of the ATP Tour Anti-Doping Tribunal (professional tennis), Chair and principal arbitrator for the European Tour (professional golf), Anti-Doping arbitrator for the International Cricket council, and Chair of the Independent International Review Commission on Doping Control for USA Track and Field.
 He was also a consultant and member of the investigation team for the 2007 Mitchell Report, formally known as The Report to the Commissioner of Baseball of an Independent Investigation into the Illegal Use of Steroids and other Performance Enhancing Substances by Players in Major League Baseball.

-• A player who has tested positive in another league (NFL, NCAA, CIS) for a substance prohibited by the CFL Policy will be deemed to have committed a first offence and will be automatically subject to mandatory testing in the CFL.
+• A player who has tested positive in another league (NFL, NCAA, CIS) for a substance prohibited by the CFL Policy will be deemed to have committed a first offence.

 • A suspended player must participate in an assessment and clinical evaluation to determine whether a counseling or rehabilitation program would be recommended.
 However, it is at the sole discretion of the player whether to use the programs.